 While I was in Tulum, I had the opportunity to try many different foods.
 While all Mexican food is delicious to me (having grown up eating it my whole life), these are my top picks for places you should eat and drink at while in Tulum.

-• Mateos Tulum – Mateos serves up mouthwatering Mexican dishes.
-This massive restaurant looks like a treehouse from your childhood imagination.
+4. Mateos Tulum – This massive restaurant serves mouthwatering Mexican food and looks like a treehouse from your childhood.
 It’s built with multiple levels and even has a large outdoor terrace.

 Best Night Life in Tulum